All Products

 Step 3: Stop application processes

-• To stop application processes, we recommend that you add kill -15 to the application deployment script to trigger a JVM shutdown hook.
+To stop application processes, use kill -15 in the application deployment script to trigger a JVM shutdown hook.
 You can also forcefully stop application processes upon timeouts based on your business requirements.
+Alternatively, you can integrate the graceful shutdown feature by using the Spring Boot Actuator /actuator/shutdown endpoint.

 Prerequisites